fbpx Skip to main content

 Here are my key takeaways from this research:

-• It confirms that the shoulder joint is the #1 area at risk of injury, with hamstrings, wrists/forearm, elbows, back and ankles also being significant high-risk areas.
+• It confirms that the shoulder joint is at a very high risk of injury, with hamstrings, wrists/forearm, elbows, back and ankles also being significant high-risk areas.

-• It suggests that more experienced pole dancers are more at risk than beginners and that older pole dancers (40+) may take longer to recover from injury than younger pole dancers.
+• It suggests that experience in pole dance has an impact on injury risk and that older pole dancers (40+) may take longer to recover from injury than younger pole dancers.

 • It highlights the seriousness and prevalence of acute injuries (particularly from falls off the pole) but also just how common overuse injuries are in pole dance, too.